 Contributing to your 401k while repaying the loan

-Even though you took out a 401k loan, it definitely does not mean you should stop making regular contributions to your retirement fund.
+Even though you took out a 401k loan, you should continue making regular contributions to your retirement fund.
 One study estimated that if you take out a $30,000 401k loan and stop contributing to your account, it could cost you as much as $600,000 in the long run.

 Danger of bankruptcy

 If you’re in danger of going bankrupt, you should probably not take out this type of loan.
 If you go bankrupt, your retirement savings are usually protected.
-However, if you take out a 401k loan, your money is no longer protected.
+However, if you take out a 401k loan, the loan proceeds are no longer protected.

 A positive example